edvordo/notes-and-rants/instructions/laravel-echo-server_apache2_proxypass-conf.md

                 console.log(e);// {now: 1563843453843.13543, user: "username", socket: null}
             });
         // testing laravel/passport :)
-        axios.get('/api/user') // Amm\User should use the HasApiTokens trait from passport for this to work!
+        axios.get('/api/user') // App\User should use the HasApiTokens trait from passport for this to work!
             .then(e => {
                 console.log(e); // return the user json with id, username, email, ...
             })